Want Peace Of Mind Learn How To Disable Open Door Alarm

 Using the Vehicle’s Settings Menu via the Infotainment System to Disable the Feature

-To disable the feature:
+To turn off the feature:

 1. Access the infotainment touchscreen and enter the “Settings” menu.